Simone-Damico/FINREDDIT-2K/README.md

 ### 🗂️ FinReddit-2K dataset

-This CSV file contains a sample of manually labeled Reddit posts.
+The dataset consists of 2,123 manually annotated Reddit posts.
 It has the following structure:

 | Column  | Description                                            |
 |---------|--------------------------------------------------------|